 Doors open at 11 a.m. and the event begins at noon in Muskegon Community College’s Sturrus Technology Center, which encompasses both the Rooks|Sarnicola Entrepreneur Institute and the Lakeshore Fab Lab.

 David Stradal, chair of the MCC Business Department and the Entrepreneurial Studies Program, will welcome the guests.
-Speakers include MCC Provost and Executive Vice President John Selmon and Lakeshore Chamber of Commerce Predsident Cindy Larson.
+Speakers include MCC Provost and Executive Vice President John Selmon, City of Muskegon Mayor Steve Gawron, and Lakeshore Chamber of Commerce President Cindy Larson.

 Also speaking will be: